isabelcuddihy/Shape_Album/README.md

 ## Development Details

-This project was developed at Northeastern University and follows the Model-View-Controller (MVC) architecture.
+This project was developed at Northeastern University for my Java Course in Object Oriented Programming and follows the Model-View-Controller (MVC) architecture.
 It adheres to Object-Oriented Programming (OOP) principles, ensuring optimized, maintainable, and flexible code.
 The dynamic photo album application parses data and layers shape objects to generate images, providing an engaging user experience.

 ## Contributing